-Method of Calculation: The report gives the total number of individuals licensed by category (regular, inactive, special, provisional, retired, and military) on the last day of the reporting period.
-Licenses in delinquent status are included.
-The total number of licensees in each category is added to calculate the total of all licensees.
+Method of Calculation: The report gives the total count of individuals licensed by profession type (veterinarian, equine dental provider and licensed veterinary technician) and license type (regular, inactive, special, provisional, temporary, military and retired) on the last day of the reporting period.
+Licenses in a delinquent status are included.
+The summation of the sub-total counts of each profession is the total of all licensees.